KostasEreksonas/dwmblocks-kostas/README.md

 # Notes

 As of now, I am using scripts for i3blocks from [i3blocks-contrib](https://github.com/KostasEreksonas/i3blocks-contrib) to extend the dwmblocks.
 Later I plan to make my own custom scripts for the status bar.

-# Scripts

-As of now, these scripts are used:
-1. [CPU usage](../main/scripts/cpu_usage) - a script to monitor cpu usage.